Skip to content

 Overview

 Trino Gateway checks incoming requests to see if they're related to previous ones it handled.
-If they are, then Trino Gateway sends them to the same backend that dealt with the earlier requests.
+If they are, then Trino Gateway sends them to the same Trino cluster that dealt with the earlier requests.

-If it is a new request, the Trino Gateway refers to Routing rules to decide which group of backends, called a 'Routing Group,' should handle it.
-It then picks a backend from that Routing Group to handle the request using either an adaptive or round-robin strategy.
+If it is a new request, the Trino Gateway refers to Routing rules to decide which group of clusters, called a 'Routing Group,' should handle it.
+It then picks a cluster from that Routing Group to handle the request using either an adaptive or round-robin strategy.

 Request Routing Flow